parhamzm/parhamzm/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=parhamzm&label=Profile%20views&color=0e75b6&style=flat" alt="parhamzm" /> </p>

-- 🔭 I’m currently working on **Using Deep Learning techniques for Video Compression**
+- 🔭 I’m currently working on **Using noval techniques for Video Compression**

-I am currently a second-year 𝐌𝐒.𝐜 𝐬𝐭𝐮𝐝𝐞𝐧𝐭 at the Department of Electrical and Computer Engineering, [University of Tehran](https://ut.ac.ir/en), where I am a member of the Network on Chip Lab (NOC), Supervised by [Dr. Mehdi Modarressi](https://scholar.google.com/citations?user=z7UNzUoAAAAJ&hl=en).
+I have finished my 𝐌𝐒𝐜 at the Department of Electrical and Computer Engineering, [University of Tehran](https://ut.ac.ir/en), where I am a member of the Network on Chip Lab (NOC), Supervised by [Dr. Mehdi Modarressi](https://scholar.google.com/citations?user=z7UNzUoAAAAJ&hl=en).

 Prior to MS.c, I finished my 𝐁𝐒𝐜 in Computer Engineering at the Department of Electrical and Computer Engineering, [University of Kashan](https://kashanu.ac.ir/en), in August 2019.